needle-mirror/com.unity.entities/Documentation~/ecs_chunk_component.md

 <a name="delete"></a>
 ## Deleting a chunk component

 Use the [EntityManager.RemoveChunkComponent](xref:Unity.Entities.EntityManager.RemoveChunkComponent*) functions to delete a chunk component.
 You can remove a chunk component given an entity in the target chunk or you can remove all the chunk components of a given type from all chunks selected by an entity query.
-If you remove a chunk component from an individual entity, that entity moves to a different chunk because the archetype of the entity changes.
+If you remove a chunk component from an individual entity, that entity moves to a different chunk because the archetype of the entity changes; the chunk itself retains the unchanged chunk component as long as there are other entities remaining in the chunk.

 <a name="in-query"></a>
 ## Using a chunk component in a query